junxit/us-congress-bills-115/metadata.md

 - 2018-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 93).(text: CR H1348)
 - 2018-03-05 — The title of the measure was amended.
 Agreed to without objection.
 - 2018-03-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2018-06-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2018-06-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2018-06-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2018-06-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 459.